tmcgrath/cassandra-ingest/README.md

 * Build confidence in your Cassandra data models and operations using real-world data

-* Switch-over from RDBMS based environment to Cassandra with minimum downtown (in fact, no downtime is possible.  keep reading.)
+* Switch-over from a RDBMS based environment to Cassandra with minimum downtown (in fact, no downtime is possible.  keep reading.)

 * Utilize a tool built for data ingest, so you can focus on your business objectives which rely on Cassandra.
 You're not in the data ingest business, right?
 So why build something when you don't have to.
 Prioritize.